zer2/fantasy-basketball-optimizer/about/dynamic_explanation.md

 <iframe width = "896" height = "504" src="https://github.com/zer2/Fantasy-Basketball--in-progress-/assets/17816840/7ca9674a-8780-4839-9bbb-02025bf33f6f"> </iframe>

 In this example $j$ weighs $C_1$ above $C_2$, so the algorithm's contour lines are askew from the line of general value.
 The algorithm can sacrifice a small amount of general value by moving to the left in order to find a player that fits $j$ better, with a high value for $C_1$ and a low value for $C_2$

+### 2f.
+Adjusting for position

+It would be a mistake to ignore position, since otherwise the H-scoring algorithm would believe that it could make a team full of only point guards.
+To get around this, H-scoring adjusts $X_\delta$ with a three-step process

+1. Based on current weights, figure out how best to allocate previously chosen players.
+For example if a build based on $j$ prioritizes point guards heavily, then the algorithm will want to consider its previously chosen PG/SGs as SGs
+2. Decide how to allocate remaining flex spots.
+E.g. divvying up two utility spots with one point guard and one small forward
+3. Based on the computed future positions, add a bonus based on position means.
+E.g. if the algorithm has decided that its two remaining slots will go to point guards, it adds two times the average point guards' stats (normalized to 0) to its total

 ## 3. Optimizing for $p$ and $j$